ceceli33/titan-cognitive-core/README.md

  * **\epsilon_t (0.1 to 2.0) — Error Tolerance:** The human factor—the capacity to make mistakes and learn from them.
 **The Target:** The final decision value is always constrained between **0.95 and 1.20**, ensuring the system operates within a "Stable Human Judgment Zone."

+ "The Anchor & The Chain Metaphor"
+ The Equilibrium of Soul and Biology
+​In the TITAN project, the value V_0 = 0.87 is not just a static number; it is the "ethical gravity" of the system.
+However, a value existing on its own is like a ship in the middle of a vast ocean that has a very strong anchor but no chain to connect it to the ship.
+​Our formula (P_t = (V_0 + \Omega + \Sigma\phi_i) \times \epsilon_t) is that vital chain.
+​Dynamic Resistance: A mere number would be crushed under the massive influx of external data (chaos).
+The formula takes this chaos, processes it through the V_0 filter, and pulls the system back into the stable zone (0.95 - 1.20).
+​A Living System: V_0 is the conscience (soul) of the system; the formula is the biology (mechanism).
+Without biology, the soul cannot act in this world; without a soul, biology is just a heap.
+​Adaptation: Thanks to the formula, the system learns (\Omega) and interacts with its environment without compromising its core ethical value.

 **🇹🇷 [TR] Formülün Kökeni**